- Examples of using a single scalar quantity for color.

 - Examples of using three scalar quantities for color.

-The box size of this cosmological simulation is 200 Mpc/h.
-The examples show the visualization of about 1 billion particles by using 48 MPI processes.
+about 1 billion particles by using 48 MPI processes.

-1) Using binary format with a uniform-grid simulation output (parameters).
+1) Using binary format with a uniform-grid simulation output

 (large image: 1024x1024)